Haiti

 Actions in process

-The programme is also developing a logistics platform for the transport of humanitarian goods and merchandise by sailboat.
-This pick-up and storage service is made available to other humanitarian organisations in order to ensure the safe delivery of essential goods along the entire Haitian coast, avoiding blocked roads.
-HI’s teams are also training Haitian maritime transporters in navigation techniques and safety at sea.
+Humanity & Inclusion’s programme is also developing a logistics platform for the transport of humanitarian goods and merchandise by sailboats.
+This pick-up and storage service provided to other humanitarian organisations in the country is a means of ensuring the safe delivery of essential goods to the entire Haitian coast.
+This service is particularly useful at a time when the country is beset by an unprecedented wave of violence, with gangs closing off the roads and preventing all road transport.
+To develop its maritime transport service, teams are training Haitian operators and improving their navigation techniques and safety at sea.

 concretely